awsdocs/aws-lambda-developer-guide/doc_source/lambda-runtimes.md

 |  Python 3\.6  |  `python3.6`  |  boto3\-1\.16\.31 botocore\-1\.19\.32  |  Amazon Linux  |
 |  Python 2\.7  |  `python2.7`  |  boto3\-1\.16\.31 botocore\-1\.19\.32  |  Amazon Linux  |

+**Important**
+Python 2\.7 reached end of life on January 1, 2020\.
+End of support \(phase 1\) for the Python 2\.7 runtime starts on July 15, 2021\.
+For more information, see [Announcing end of support for Python 2\.7 in AWS Lambda](http://aws.amazon.com/blogs/compute/announcing-end-of-support-for-python-2-7-in-aws-lambda/) on the AWS Compute Blog\.

 **Ruby runtimes**